 On Thursday night, Nov.
 2nd, 2006, I was concerned.

-It’s real??
-Yes, I KNOW that unrelenting and debiliting fatigue is real.
-I know that those who live under the classification of CFS have debilitating symptoms which can include incapacitating fatigue.
+And I personally KNOW that unrelenting and debilitating fatigue is real.
+I know that incapacitating fatigue is real.
 I know symptoms can be variable, individual, and fluctuate in severity, and that friends and family may not really get how sick they are.
-I have also lived with chronic, debilitating fatigue, as have millions of others whether they were classified with it or not.
-But to say that it’s a mysterious illness highly concerns me.
+I have also lived with chronic, debilitating fatigue, as have millions of others whether they were classified with CFS/ME or not.

 2) Most of the symptoms listed as belonging with CFS are the VERY same symptoms reported by patients who were on inadequate T4-only medications and who were dosed by the TSH.
 Also, those are the same symptoms that other patients had when they were told they had NO thyroid problem (due to inadequate testing and evaluation of those tests).
 Additionally, all the symptoms were eradicated when the patient was optimally treated on Armour.